Gian Marco Ferrari

-Gian Marco Ferrari (born 15 May 1992) is an Italian professional footballer who plays as a centre-back.
+Gian Marco Ferrari (born 15 May 1992) is an Italian professional footballer who plays as a centre-back for Dubai United.
 He has previously represented the Italy national team.

 Club career

 Ferrari joined Renate on loan from Parma in the summer of 2011.

 On 3 July 2013, he joined Gubbio in a co-ownership deal for €300,000, with Cristian Damiano having also been signed by Parma for the same price.
 In June 2014 Parma bought Ferrari back for €200,000, bought Luca Procacci outright for €200,000, and sold Giuliano Laezza outright to Gubbio also for €200,000.

 On 3 July 2014, he was signed by Crotone on a temporary deal.

-In June 2015 Crotone excised the option to sign Ferrari on a permanent deal.
+In June 2015, Crotone excised the option to sign Ferrari on a permanent deal.

 Sassuolo

 On 31 August 2016, fellow Serie A club Sassuolo signed Ferrari from Crotone.
 Ferrari, Diego Falcinelli and Marcello Trotta also joined Crotone on loan for 2016–17 Serie A season.

 On 4 August 2017, Ferrari was signed by another Serie A club U.C.
 Sampdoria.